Vitamin D and Autoimmune Disease: The Vital Connection & Research

 The concept of nutrient resistance is reshaping how we approach personalized healthcare for immune conditions.
 Some individuals require substantially higher doses to achieve therapeutic benefits.

 Research reveals that people fall into distinct response categories.
-Carlberg's team identified three groups: 24% low responders, 51% mid responders, and 25% high responders.[6]Sun Exposure and Vitamin D Synthesis — NCBI PMC
+Carlberg's team identified three groups: 24% low responders, 51% mid responders, and 25% high responders.[6]Sun Exposure and Vitamin D Synthesis — NCBI PMC View source

 Identifying Non-Responders and Low Vitamin D Response

-This variability stems from both genetic and environmental factors.
-Single nucleotide polymorphisms in the VDR gene affect receptor functionality.
+Response variability stems from both genetic and environmental factors.
+Single nucleotide polymorphisms in the VDR gene affect receptor functionality, while chronic stress, glucocorticoid exposure, and environmental toxins can downregulate VDR expression.

-Understanding individual response patterns enables personalized dosing strategies.
-This approach moves beyond one-size-fits-all recommendations for better outcomes.
+Elevated PTH despite adequate 25(OH)D levels is a key signal of impaired signaling.
+Understanding individual response patterns enables personalized dosing strategies — moving beyond one-size-fits-all recommendations toward better outcomes.

 Future Research Directions in Vitamin D and Autoimmune Disorders